 I am a big fan of Yelp.
 Some of you may be thinking: “ugh,” “not me,” or some combination of four-letter words.
-Many business owners get frustrated with Yelp, typically related to the review process and/or review algorithm.
-Unfortunately, this frustration often leads to businesses discarding Yelp as a lead generating opportunity despite its clear capabilities.
+Many business owners get frustrated with Yelp, which is typically related to the review process and algorithm.
+Unfortunately, this frustration often leads to businesses discarding Yelp as a lead-generating opportunity despite its precise capabilities.
 Think about yourself as a consumer.
 Like millions of others, I bet you have used Yelp before to find a sandwich shop, hire a plumber, or peruse one of Yelp’s hundreds of other categories.
 You navigated through the search results page of a few businesses in the category noticing ratings, photos, proximity, or some other feature in the results.
 And you were probably pretty far down the buyer journey, maybe even ready to purchase.

 Anatomy of the Yelp Search Results Page

 To help you understand the various components of a Yelp search results page, I would like to draw your attention to the red boxes in the example search below for “Best Burger”:

 - Filters (top): If you look in the top right corner, there are 957 search results.
 The filters along the top allow users to narrow down the search results to a more manageable number and specific experience through criteria like price, hours, and wait time.

 - Sponsored Results (top left): These businesses appear at the top because they are paid advertisements.
 Though sponsored results are not of concern in this tutorial, it is essential to understand why they appear at the top of the search results page.

 - All Results (bottom left): Increasing your position in the “All Results” section is the tutorial’s goal.
 Several factors impact your ranking here, so we will review what you can do to help improve your Yelp ranking.